ManuelPopp/SwissPlantCV/README.md

 R scripts were used for analysis of the final data and plotting.
 The main R script is [./rsc/Data_analysis.R](https://github.com/ManuelPopp/SwissPlantCV/blob/main/rsc/Data_analysis.R), which is set up to install missing requirements automatically.

 ## Repository organisation
-This repository comprises various subdirectories
+This repository comprises a [Wiki](https://github.com/ManuelPopp/SwissPlantCV/wiki) and the following subdirectories:
 ```r
 📂 SwissPlantCV/
 ├── 📂 bat/